tigerex/Video-gen-from-JSON-file/animations_filters_doc.md

 **JSON Parameters:**
 *   `type`: `"multiplyColor"`
 *   `color`: (string) The color to multiply with (e.g., `"#FF0000"` for red, or `"blue"`).
+* # this will be convert to a float value in the code.

 **Example:**
 ```json